 Some of us keep our old goats as pets until they are 10 years old or more, but with plenty of special care, they can live for up to 20 years.

 There comes a time when the quality of life for old goats is so low that euthanasia is best.
 Although it's a very unpleasant job for us especially when we have become fond of them, it's far better to euthanase them humanely at home than have them suffer the trauma of a truck journey and then the meat works experience.
 The most important thing to consider when selecting a method of humane destruction is to prevent the animal from suffering further pain or distress.

 Barbiturate injection by a vet is best, but shooting is humane too if it's done properly.
 To do so properly requires rapidly inducing failure of brain function, by causing brain damage that will render the goat insensible.

 If you decide to shoot at home it requires the services of a competent licensed firearms owner with enough skill to make sure the shot goes through the brain, and it's important of course to make sure safety concerns are met.

-For horned goats the best site for the shot is behind the poll aiming towards the angle of the jaw.
-For hornless goats the shot should be aimed at the midline just above the eyes directing the shot down the line of the spinal cord.
-Free-bullet firearms should be held at least 10 cm away from the head in case of back blast.
+For horned goats, the best site for the shot is behind the poll aiming towards the angle of the jaw.
+For hornless goats, the shot should be aimed at the midline just above the eyes directing the shot down the line of the spinal cord.
+Free-bullet firearms should be held at least 10 cm away from the head in case of a back blast.

 It is recommended best practice that humane euthanasia be undertaken discreetly and away from areas that other goats can see or hear to reduce their anxiety.